Make a plan

 Individual and Family Plan considerations

-It’s imperative to develop an individual or family emergency plan.
+It’s imperative to develop an individual and a family emergency plan.
 In fact, the success of a resilient community is, in large part, dependent on how well residents develop their individual and family plans.
 Individual and Family Plan considerations:

 Have an out of state emergency contact